 Professor of Economics and Director of M.B.A.
-Program in School of Business; B.S., Mississippi College; M.S., University of Southern Mississippi; Ph.D., University of Mississippi; MC Distinguished Professor of
+Program in School of Business; B.S., Mississippi College; M.S., University of Southern Mississippi; Ph.D., University of Mississippi; MC Distinguished Professor of the Year, 2002

-J. LARRY LEE (1979)
+I. LARRY LEE (1979)